techidaily/site-win11-tips/source/_posts/addressing-invisible-hardware-on-microsoft-oses.md

  Then open the download section of your motherboard manufacturer’s website.
 Select your motherboard model and download its latest chipset driver from there.
 You can install the new driver for your motherboard with the downloaded driver (setup.exe) package file.

- The driver package might be included within a ZIP archive, which you’ll need to extract as outlined within this guide to[unzipping files in Windows](https://www.makeuseof.com/unzip-files-windows-10/) .
+ The driver package might be included within a ZIP archive, which you’ll need to extract as outlined within this guide to [unzipping files in Windows](https://www.makeuseof.com/unzip-files-windows-10/) .

 ## Access Your Drive Again on Windows